joshn28/weather-journal-app/README.md

 1. Enter a valid US ZIP code.
 2. Use the textbox to type how you are feeling today.
-3. Click the generate button to create a entry.
+3. Click the generate button to create an entry.

 # Development
 In order to use this project, please follow the provided instructions: